All About HIV Testing

 3. Testing negative after three months is a good sign

-A negative test at three months after an initial test will almost always mean a person does not have HIV, given there’s been no risk of HIV transmission in the meantime.
+A negative test three months after an initial test will almost always mean a person does not have HIV, given there’s been no risk of HIV transmission in the meantime.

 4. Your HIV test results are confidential

 If you’re worried about the confidentiality of your results, you should know that all testing in private GPs and public clinics is governed by Privacy Law.
 Talk with your GP or clinic about this when testing.
-At some clinics you don’t need a Medicare card and in some cases you don’t even have to give your real name if you don’t want to.
+At some clinics, you don’t need a Medicare card, and in some cases, you don’t even have to give your real name if you don’t want to.

 5. HIV and STI testing is available free of charge at many sexual health clinics

-In many cases HIV testing is free and you don’t need a Medicare card.
+In many cases, HIV testing is free, and you don’t need a Medicare card.
 You can find your nearest testing site in NSW here.

 What HIV Tests Are Available?